-This notice supplements the information contained in our Privacy Statement (see https://www.fnu.edu/privacy-statement/) and applies solely to visitors, users, and others who reside in the State of California (“consumers” or “you”).
-We adopt this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and other California privacy laws.
+This notice supplements the information contained in our Privacy Statement (see http://www.fnu.edu/privacy-statement/) and applies solely to visitors, users, and others who reside in the State of California (“consumers” or “you”).
+We adopt this notice to comply with the California Consumer Privacy Act (“CCPA”) and other California privacy laws.
 Any terms defined in the CCPA have the same meaning when used in this notice.
 This notice does not apply to our privacy obligations under the Family Educational Rights and Privacy Act (“FERPA”) or other similar laws, and the requirements of FERPA supersede those of the CCPA.

-The CCPA grants California residents certain rights and imposes restrictions on businesses, as set forth below, in connection with the collection and sale of information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (referred to in this Notice as “Personal Information”).
-If you are a California resident, you have the following rights:
+The CCPA grants California residents certain rights and imposes restrictions on businesses, as set forth below, in connection with the collection, sale and use of information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device (referred to in this Notice as “Personal Information”).

-FNU Does Not Sell Personal Information: The University does not sell Personal Information.
-The CCPA defines “Sell,” “selling,” “sale,” or “sold,” as meaning selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.
+FNU Does Not Sell or Share Personal Information: The University does not sell or share Personal Information.
+The CCPA defines “sell,” “selling,” “sale,” or “sold,” as meaning selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to another business or a third party for monetary or other valuable consideration.
 The CCPA defines “share,” “shared,” or “sharing” as sharing, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information by the business to a third party for cross-context behavioral advertising, which means the targeting of advertising to a consumer based on the consumer’s personal information obtained from the consumer’s activity across businesses, distinctly-branded websites, applications, or services, other than the business, distinctly-branded website, application, or service with which the consumer intentionally interacts.

 - Request to Delete: California residents have the right to request that we delete any of your Personal Information that we have collected and retained, and to direct our service provider(s) to delete your Personal Information, unless the Personal Information is necessary to:

-- Complete the transaction for which the personal information was collected, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, provide a good or service requested by the consumer, or reasonably anticipated within the context of a business’s ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.
+- Complete the transaction for which the personal information was collected, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, provide a good or service requested by the consumer, or reasonably anticipated by the consumer within the context of a business’ ongoing business relationship with the consumer, or otherwise perform a contract between the business and the consumer.

 - Debug to identify and repair errors that impair existing intended functionality.

-- Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when the businesses’ deletion of the information is likely to render impossible or seriously impair the achievement of such research, if the consumer has provided informed consent.
+- Engage in public or peer-reviewed scientific, historical, or statistical research that conforms or adheres to all other applicable ethics and privacy laws, when the business’ deletion of the information is likely to render impossible or seriously impair the ability to complete such research, if the consumer has provided informed consent.

-- Enable solely internal uses that are reasonably aligned with the expectations of the consumer based on the consumer’s relationship with the business and compatible with the context in which the consumer provided the information.
+- To enable solely internal uses that are reasonably aligned with the expectations of the consumer based on the consumer’s relationship with the business and compatible with the context in which the consumer provided the information.

 - Comply with a legal obligation.